wareya/gammakit/readme.md

 Some random features:

 - GameMaker-like objects
-  - instance_create and instance_kill
+  - Instance_create and instance_kill
-  - instance varibles with "far" (as opposed to "var")
-  - object functions with "def" (instance-context only, static object functions not supported)
+  - Object functions (methods) with "def" (instance-context only, static/associated object functions not supported)
   - Inheritance is not supported yet but probably will be in the future
 - Lexically scoped
-  - Lexical scope is emulated; interior functions don't close over the scope they're defined in
+  - Interior functions don't close over the scope they're defined in
 - Dynamically typed
   - Types: Number (f64), Text (utf-8 string), Array, Dict, Set, Func, Generator, Instance, Object, Custom
-- Arrays, dictionaries (keys may only be numbers or strings), and sets are copied by value, not reference
+- Arrays, dictionaries (keys may only be numbers or strings), and sets (numbers/strings only) are copied by value, not reference
 - Switch statement where case blocks have their own scope, with no fallthrough, not even explicit fallthrough
   - Basically a glorified if-else chain where the switch value is only evaluated and stored once
   - Case labels are, consequently, allowed to be arbitrary expressions